yahoowind/DrewLive/README.md

 ━━━━━━━━━━━━━━━━━━━━

 🗓️ EPG LINKS
-Keep track of your channels with the following EPG options:
+Stay synced with live guide data for your players.
+Pick the one that fits your needs:

-🔗 Merged EPG (Full Source) URL
+🔗 Merged EPG (Full Source)
-Complete EPG data for all sources.
+✔️ Full EPG data from all sources
-⚠️ Note: Missing world and regional EPG data.
+⚠️ Missing some world/regional info
 • [https://tinyurl.com/merged24-epg](https://tinyurl.com/merged24-epg)

-🔗 Merged EPG (No IPTV Crashes) URL
+🔗 Merged EPG (No IPTV Crashes)
-Won’t crash IPTV players but may lack some local USA EPG.
+✔️ Smooth on most players
-⚠️ Note: Missing local USA EPG data.
+⚠️ May lack some local USA EPG
 • [https://tinyurl.com/merged2423-epg](https://tinyurl.com/merged2423-epg)

-🔗 All Source EPG URL
+🔗 All Source EPG
-Comprehensive EPG including all available sources.
+✔️ Most comprehensive option available
 • [https://tinyurl.com/allsource2423-epg](https://tinyurl.com/allsource2423-epg)

 ━━━━━━━━━━━━━━━━━━━━

 📡 HOW TO USE EPG LINKS
-1. Open your IPTV player’s EPG or guide settings.
+1. Go into your IPTV player's guide settings
-2. Paste one of the above EPG URLs into the EPG URL field.
+2. Paste in one of the EPG URLs above
-3. Save and refresh the EPG data.
+3. Save and refresh guide data
-4. Enjoy your up-to-date channel program guide.
+4. Done — full channel listings ready to go

-⚠️ Note: Some players may require a restart for EPG data to fully load.
+⚠️ Pro tip: Some apps need a restart for EPG to fully load

 ━━━━━━━━━━━━━━━━━━━━

 🎥 LIVE EVENTS
-Never miss an exciting moment with the latest live events!
+Catch special streams and one-time broadcasts here:
 🔗 Live Events - DrewLive URL:
 • [https://tinyurl.com/drewevents23](https://tinyurl.com/drewevents23)